stencilproject/Stencil/README.md

 {% endfor %}
 ```

-Stencil has a couple of built in tags which are listed below.
+Stencil has a couple of built-in tags which are listed below.
 You can also
-extend Stencil and provide your own tags.
+extend Stencil by providing your own tags.

 #### for